IGR204-Visualisation/Project-Milestone-IGR204/README.md

 ## Milestones

 ### M0: Group and dataset
 During the first lab or immediately after, you should form your groups of 4–5 people.
-After the lab, you will [choose a dataset] (https://perso.telecom-paristech.fr/eagan/class/igr204/datasets).
+After the lab, you will [choose a dataset](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets).
 We have provided you with a selection of already-available datasets, but you are welcome to propose another dataset on the condition that you get it approved before-hand.
 (MS BGD students are free to choose to work with their fil-rouge data or may choose a different data set.)

 Explore the available datasets, paying attention to how many cases there are, how many variables, and of what types.
 Think about what these data might encode.
 Find a dataset that interests you.
 For any successful project, at least one member of the group should be passionate about the data.